stevenkfirth/eprun/docs/Demo - Reading the Output Files.rst

       ************* EnergyPlus Sizing Error Summary.
 During Sizing: 0 Warning; 0 Severe Errors.
       ************* EnergyPlus Completed Successfully-- 0 Warning; 0 Severe Errors; Elapsed Time=00hr 00min  2.21sec

-Much more complex is the '.eso' file which contains the results of the simulation calculations.
+Another output file is the '.eso' file which contains the results of the simulation calculations.
 Instructions on how to view these results is described in the tutorial `Reading the eso Output File`.

 Congratulations!
 You now know how to run an EnergyPlus simulation using the `eprun` function